 The alternative to A Levels is the Access to Higher Education Diploma.
 This qualification was created to prepare students for university.

-The content of the diploma focuses specifically around the degree you want to study.
-In this case teaching.
-The diploma provides you with the foundation you need to build your knowledge and skills.
+The content of the diploma focuses specifically around the degree you want to study, in this case teaching.
+The teaching diploma provides you with the foundation you need to build your knowledge and skills.

 The one thing to note is not all Access to HE Diplomas are the same.
-The however the emphasis is on primary education.
+The emphasis in this Access course is on primary education.
 This is purely because secondary level teaching requires a foundation of knowledge in a specific subject.

 Whereas primary teaching requires you to have a broader understanding as well as a strong grasp of developmental psychology etc.

 If you want to be a secondary school teacher, A Levels undoubtedly provides you with a broader range of knowledge.
-You also have the luxury taking subjects that will complement one another which will help you in the long term.
+You also have the luxury of taking subjects that will complement one another which will help you in the long term.

 An Access to Higher Education Diploma (Education) will specifically cover a range of topics to prepare you for teaching.

 This will cover the developing child, the psychology of learning, development of education, developmental psychology and language acquisition.

 You will also learn how to manage behaviour in the classroom, the sociology of education and safeguarding.

-By the time you have completed the course will be ready to take the next step on your journey to becoming a teacher.
+By the time you have completed the Access to Teaching Course will be ready to take the next step on your journey to becoming a teacher.

 It’s worth noting that while most universities accept Access to HE diplomas, a tiny minority don’t.
 If you choose to go down the Access to HE Diploma route, check with your preferred university before you enrol.

-Assuming you meet all other requirements, all you need to do is choose which pathway is right for you.
+Assuming you meet all other requirements, all you need to do is choose which teacher training pathway is right for you.

 The good news you can study both A Levels and Access to HE Diplomas through distance learning institutes.
 So, you can fit your studies around your work and personal life.

-There are no evening classes or having to giving up work in order to study.
+There are no evening classes or having to give up work in order to study.